Edhitha2015/Final-V0.0/System0/README.md

-Thi folder has all the codes to be on the System0/5 at the GCS -allImagesMAIN : has all the images coming down from the ODROID
+This folder has all the codes to be on the System0/5 at the GCS -allImagesMAIN : has all the images coming down from the ODROID
 		qq to save
 		qww to save, view previous, save previous in alphaNumeric